betterscientificsoftware/bssw.io/CuratedContent/PersonalKanban.md

-# Using a Personal KanBan for Productivity
+# Using a Personal Kanban for Productivity

 The article *Personal Kanban Part 1 -- Why Todo Lists Don't Work* explains the advantages of using a kanban board for personal productivity and the advantages